eGenix/egenix-pyrun/README.md

 # Building

-`make build-all` will build eGenix PyRun for all supported Python releases and place the results into the build-* directories.
+`make build-all` will build eGenix PyRun for all supported Python releases and place the results into the 'build-*' directories.

 If you want to create distribution files instead, use `make all-distributions`.